-These courses introduce and explore the art of visual communication through design.
-Emphasis is placed on the application of design principles to projects involving such skills as illustration, layout, typography, and production technology.
-Upon completion, students should demonstrate a knowledge of the fundamentals of art and an understanding of the relationship between materials, tools, and visual communication.
+This course further explores the art of visual communication through design.
+Emphasis is placed on the application of design principles to projects involving such skills as illustration, layout, typography and production technology.
+Upon completion, students should be able to apply the knowledge of the fundamentals of art, material and tools to the communication of ideas.